thydel/install-dokuwiki/README.md

 # Backup

-- Mininal 7 days TGZ of the whole filetree
+- Minimal 7 days TGZ of the whole filetree
 - Should be remote sync
 - Could be crypted
 - Could use simple rsync base incremental (link based) scheme